ftc9899/tournament-sim/DETAILS.md

 15          |     0| 1011|   5|  60
 16          |     0|  813|   5|  23

 Looking at the above rankings, a transformation has occurred between the input and output rankings.
-The method chosen to assess the quality of this transformation is the [root-mean-square deviation](https://en.wikipedia.org/wiki/Root-mean-square_deviation) (RMSD) of the differences between each team's input and output ranking (D<sub>i</sub>), calculated using the following equation:
+The method chosen to assess the quality of this transformation is the [root-mean-square deviation](https://en.wikipedia.org/wiki/Root-mean-square_deviation) (RMSD) of the differences D<sub>i</sub> between each team's input and output ranking, calculated using the following equation:

 <p align="center">
   <img src="https://github.com/ftc9899/tournament-sim/blob/master/images/rmsd.png?raw=true" alt="RMSD equation">